Polymer/old-docs-site/app/2.0/docs/devguide/properties.md

 `properties` object.**

-To declare properties, add a static `config` getter to the element's class.
-The getter returns an object with a nested `properties` object that includes the property declarations.
+To declare properties, add a static `properties` getter to the element's class.
+The getter should return  an object containing property declarations.

 Example { .caption }